 The Statistics Act makes provisions for transparent decisions on statistical matters, such as the requirement to publish in advance mandatory requests for information from Canadians.
-In this spirit of transparency, Statistics Canada is also committed to making more information available about the use of its authority under the Act, such as entering into data sharing agreements.
+In this spirit of transparency, Statistics Canada is committed to making more information available about the use of its authority under the Act, such as data sharing and disclosures.

 Mandatory requests for information

-- Survey of Intellectual Property Awareness and Use
+- Survey on Commercial and Institutional Energy Use

 A complete of list of mandatory surveys is also available.

-The use of administrative data allows Statistics Canada to improve data quality and meet new and ongoing statistical needs, while reducing data collection costs and the response burden on Canadians.
-Statistics Canada will request access to information collected by other departments and organizations strictly to produce official statistics.
+The use of administrative data that is already available allows Statistics Canada to improve data quality and meet new and ongoing statistical needs, while reducing data collection costs and the effort made by Canadians who respond to surveys.
+In these cases, Statistics Canada will request access to information that is already collected by other departments and organizations to produce official statistics.
 Administrative data requests for information are updated as required.
 For additional information, visit Administrative data.

 Other surveys and statistical programs

 Statistics Canada conducts over 350 surveys and statistical programs on an ongoing basis to measure and report on the state of Canada's economy and society.
 Under the Statistics Act, new statistical surveys are voluntary unless otherwise decided as per the provisions described above.

 To help save Canadians' time by reducing the number of surveys to complete, Statistics Canada sometimes enters into sharing agreements with federal and provincial government departments, and with other organizations.
 Statistics Canada has active agreements with over 100 organizations.